 If you're primed for a juicy turkey burger, don't let a lack of a barbecue or a grill deter you.
-Turkey burgers cooked in a skillet on the stove top are just as good.
+Turkey burgers cooked in the oven or in a skillet on the stove top are just as good.
 Add extra flavor with spices and flavorings, then top the cooked burgers with onions, lettuce and your condiments of choice.
 For healthy turkey burgers, look for white meat turkey burger that is at least 90-percent lean.
 A turkey burger made from dark meat often contains high levels of calories and saturated fat.

 Place the turkey burger in a large mixing bowl.
 Add extras to suit your preferences, as ground turkey made from white meat tends to be drier and less flavorful than ground beef.
 Add spices such as sage, thyme, chili powder, red pepper flakes, minced garlic or a small amount of hot sauce, mustard or Worcestershire sauce.